Dr James MittraTitle

 My ORCID idenitfier is: 0000-0002-0185-6770

-Mittra, J. (2016) The New Health Bioeconomy: R&D Policy and Innovation for the Twenty-first Century: (Basingstoke: Palgrave Macmillan)
+Mittra, J. (2016) The New Health Bioeconomy: R&D Policy and Innovation for the Twenty-first Century: (New York: Palgrave Macmillan)

 Chapter 1 available here

 Mittra, J & C. Milne (eds) (2013) Translational Medicine: The Future of Therapy?, (Singapore: Pan-Stanford)

 Peer Reviewed Articles

 Mastroeni, M., Mittra, J., and Tait, J (2019) 'Political Influences on Biotechnology-based Innovation for European Agriculture: Risk-Assessment and Risk Management', Technology Analysis and Strategic Management (accepted, in press)

 Mittra, J., Mastroeni, M., Haddow, G., Wield, D., and Barlow, E. (2018) ‘Re-imagining Healthcare and Medical Research Systems in Post Devolution Scotland’, Sociological Research Online (accepted, in press)

 Mittra, J., and Zoukas, G. (2018) ‘Unpacking the Concept of Bioeconomy: Problems of Definition, Measurement and the Attribution of Value’, Science and Technology Studies (accepted, in press)

 Mastroeni, M., Mittra, J., and Tait, J. (forthcoming) 'Political Influences on Biotechnology-based Innovation for European Agriculture: Risk-Assessment and Risk Management', Technology Analysis and Strategic Management